 Some Goals in Translation

 The Bible was not originally written in English.
 Rather it was written in ancient forms of Hebrew and Greek.
 Since few people speak those languages today, translation into modern languages is necessary for most of us to be able to read or understand the Bible.
-There are several goals that translators strive for when producing English translations of the Bible, or any other language.
+There are several goals that translators strive for when producing English translations of the Bible, or in any other language.

 - Clarity.
 The translation that is produced should be readable and understandable.